UBC-MDS/programming-in-python-for-data-science/chapters/en/module7.md

 **Question 1**

-What is the ending of the file name where you save your function?
+Where do you save your files so you can import them into new Jupyter notebooks?

 <choice id="1" >